bitovi/academy/src/javascript/6-prototypes.md

-@page advanced-javascript-training/prototypes Prototypes
+@page learn-advanced-javascript/prototypes Prototypes
-@parent advanced-javascript-training 6
+@parent learn-advanced-javascript 6
 @description Demystify .prototype and .\_proto\_!
 We'll cover what the "new" and "instanceof" operators are actually doing behind the scenes, and what prototype-based inheritance looks like in memory.

 @body